C.J. Doyle to Newsmax: King Charles Sympathetic to Pope, Faith

-King Charles, with his words of sadness over the death of Pope Francis, came as little surprise, C.J.
-Doyle, the executive director of the Catholic Action League of Massachusetts, told Newsmax Monday.
+King Charles' words of sadness over the death of Pope Francis came as little surprise, C.J.
+Doyle, executive director of the Catholic Action League of Massachusetts, told Newsmax on Monday.

-The king, early Monday said he is "most deeply saddened" about the death of Pope Francis, and sent his "most heartfelt condolences and profound sympathy to the Church he served with such resolve."
+The king on Monday said he is "most deeply saddened" about the death of Francis and sent his "most heartfelt condolences and profound sympathy to the church he served with such resolve."

-King Charles and Queen Camilla met with Pope Francis on a state visit to Italy earlier this month, and said they remembered the visit with "particular affection, reports the BBC.
+King Charles and Queen Camilla met with Francis on a state visit to Italy this month and said they remembered the visit with "particular affection," reported the BBC.

-Meanwhile, the faithful are praying for the repose of the soul of Pope Francis, said Doyle.
+Meanwhile, the faithful are praying for the repose of the soul of Francis, said Doyle.

-"We're also praying that the Holy Spirit will enlighten the minds and as the prayer goes, kindle the hearts of the cardinal electors, 135 of them who will choose the successor," said Doyle.
+"We're also praying that the Holy Spirit will enlighten the minds and, as the prayer goes, kindle the hearts of the cardinal electors, 135 of them who will choose the successor."

-"We're probably looking at a conclave sometime in the next two to 2 to 3 weeks," Doyle said.
+"We're probably looking at a conclave sometime in the next two to three weeks," Doyle said.

 GET TODAY NEWSMAX+: